Metavision Calibration Pipeline (C++)

 Each step generally have additional fields that are specific to its function.
 Some of those specific fields can consist of the configuration of a reusable component, such as the pattern detector component.
 The structure of these components is described later in the Components section.

-The current steps implemented in Metavision include:
+The current steps implemented in Metavision SDK include:

 • Event-based pattern detection (eb-pattern-detection)